freer4/elevuetor/elevuetor-js/README.md

 (This doesn't need to be C#/.Net only, but it's the only server-side package I've built to support it so far.
 If you're interested in creating a version of Mantle for another language or framework, I'm happy to help!)

-Crust tries to cover all common data-use scenarios in a good user experience, for both the developer using the module and the client using your application.
+Elevuetor tries to cover all common data-use scenarios in a good user experience, for both the developer using the module and the client using your application.

 There's a huge caveat to the use of this module: data size.
 It can at times rely on lists of all accessible ids for entire data sets, depending on what you're doing.
 It's perfectly possible to use this module and only pull a single record at a time, and avoid this issue altogether.
 This can be further negated for many applications by limiting access to records in EF Core with your authorization implementation so that data sets are automatically trimmed down by user.
 But if you find yourself in a scenario where a user may have access to millions of rows of data and need to order the entire set, or show it in a list-view, this system will quickly be overwhelmed and eat client memory trying to track all of the data locally. //TODO Look at juggling data back out of local storage (even manually) to allow further negation of this issue